cofacts/need-to-check-list-generator/readme.md

 npm start -- -d <number of articles>:<number of people> -d <number of articles>:<number of people> ...

 # Options
 -p, --people            Number of people to distribute articles, will be replaced by -x option.
 -n, --replyorfeedback   Number of articles which has no replies or reply has no positive feedbacks.
 -r, --reply             Number of articles which has no replies.
 -f, --feedback          Number of articles which reply has no positive feedbacks.

--x, --xlsx          File path of attendee list downloading form kktix, use this file to rename tabs name as attendees'.
+-x, --xlsx              File path of attendee list downloading form kktix, use this file to rename tabs name as attendees.
+-b, --backup            Number of extra seats generate form xlsx file.
+Default is 2.

 -d, --distribution  Specify distribution <n:p>, not support feedback, reply and xlsx.
 ```